15 Fantastic Restaurants to Check out in Sedona, Arizona

 13. Picazzo’s Organic Italian Kitchen

 Picazzo’s is a really unique Arizona chain as the menu is 100% gluten free!
 However, just because Picazzo’s offers gluten-free Italian food does not mean that you have to skip the bread, pasta, pizza, and desserts!
 In fact, nothing is off limits here!
-Picazzo’s somehow has found a way to create gluten-free versions of every Italian food possible – bruschetta, pizza, lasagna, ravioli, even tiramisu!
+Picazzo’s somehow has found a way to create gluten-free versions of every Italian dish possible – bruschetta, pizza, lasagna, ravioli, even tiramisu!
 Now you can enjoy all your favorite Italian dishes, only without the gluten.
 Many dishes can also be made vegan, thereby also making Picazzo’s a great choice for anyone avoiding dairy and/or meat.

 And, unlike some flavorless, cardboard tasting gluten-free foods, the fare at Picazzo’s is actually pretty good, and even those not following a diet are sure to appreciate the tasty cuisine.
 As an added bonus, Picazzo’s uses organic non GMO ingredients.
 Picazzo’s offers a nice casual dining layout and a pretty outdoor patio complete with a firepit & a even a hint of red rock scenery.
-The wonderful daily happy hour deal featuring half priced appetizers (3-6pm daily) is the best deal in town!
+The wonderful daily happy hour deal featuring select half priced appetizers (3-6pm daily) is the best deal in town!

 What to try: Any pizza, Shrimp Scampi, Chicken Picatta, Vegan roasted cauliflower and garlic Alfredo with butternut squash ravioli, spinach artichoke and cheesy bread apps, Mama’s Meat-zaballs, Ultimate Brownie